Racer159/jackal/examples/yolo/README.md

 # YOLO Mode

-This example demonstrates YOLO mode, an optional mode for using Zarf in a fully connected environment where users can bring their own external container registry and Git server.
+This example demonstrates YOLO mode, an optional mode for using Jackal in a fully connected environment where users can bring their own external container registry and Git server.

 ## Prerequisites